stefansundin/shrimp/README.md

     	Specifies the language the content is in.
   -content-type string
     	A standard MIME type describing the format of the object data.
-  -expected-bucket-owner string
+  -endpoint-url string
+    	Override the S3 endpoint URL. (for use with S3 compatible APIs) -expected-bucket-owner string
     	The account ID of the expected bucket owner.
   -metadata string
     	A map of metadata to store with the object in S3.
-(JSON syntax is not supported) -part-size string
+(JSON syntax is not supported) -no-verify-ssl
+    	Do not verify SSL certificates.
+  -part-size string
     	Override automatic part size. (e.g. "128m")
   -profile string